Six-Day War: Aftermath

-The political importance of the 1967 War was immense.
+The Six-Day War's political importance was immense.
 Israel demonstrated again that it was able and willing to initiate strategic strikes that could change the regional balance.
-Egypt and Syria learned tactical lessons and would launch an attack in 1973 in an attempt to reclaim their lost territories.
+Egypt and Syria learned tactical lessons and launched an attack in 1973 in an attempt to reclaim their lost territories.

 After following other Arab nations in declaring war, Mauritania remained in a declared state of war with Israel until about 1999.
-The United States imposed an embargo on new arms agreements to all Middle East countries, including Israel.
-The embargo remained in force until the end of 1967, despite urgent Israeli requests to lift it.
+The US imposed an embargo on new arms agreements to all Middle East countries, including Israel, that remained in force until the end of 1967, despite urgent Israeli requests to lift it.